 The electricity network in general is very old.
 It has reached its design capacity in terms of firm supply.
-There is a serious need of a 5MVA Substation in the elevation of extra load that the system has been subjected to due to housing developments that took place in the recent past years.
+We currently bus constructing a new substation to assist with capacity constraints.

 Streetlight luminaires are old and inefficient and there is a plan to replace it commencing in Voortrekker Road.
 This road has 250W HPS fittings which are cut off and of poor reflector system.
 It is going to be replaced with 150W HPS luminaries with a good reflector system which will result in a 40% reduction of energy.